cs3110/textbook/src/chapters/correctness/module_docs.md

 elements covered last time.
 When this function is applied to the concrete pair [1; 3], [2; 2], it corresponds to the lower-left corner of the diagram.
-The result of this operation is the list [2; 2; 1; 3], whose corresponding abstract value is the list {1, 2, 3}.
+The result of this operation is the list [2; 2; 1; 3], whose corresponding abstract value is the set {1, 2, 3}.
 Note that if we apply the abstraction function AF to the input lists [1; 3] and [2; 2], we have the sets {1, 3} and {2}.
 The commutative diagram requires that in this instance the union of {1, 3} and {2}
 is {1, 2, 3}, which is of course true.